-- As far as the effects, you only get to play with the reverb, but the basic controls still allow you to play with the sound a fair bit.
-The inputs are basic as well — headphone and guitar cable jacks, toggle switch to go from clean to dirty channel (also foot-switchable), aux-in, separate volume controls for each channel, and a dedicated gain knob.
-The headphone output comes with a CabSim feature, which emulates the sound of a Orange 4×12″ cabinet, and admittedly sounds really good in practice.
+As far as the effects, you only get to play with the reverb, but the basic controls still allow you to play with the sound a fair bit.
+The inputs are basic as well — headphone and guitar cable jacks, toggle switch to go from clean to the dirty channel (also foot-switchable), aux-in, separate volume controls for each channel, and a dedicated gain knob.
+The headphone output comes with a CabSim feature, which emulates the sound of an Orange 4×12″ cabinet, and admittedly sounds really good in practice.
 A feature worth mentioning is the built-in tuner, which can be turned on and off with a dedicated switch.

-- The sound quality really is the sell point of this amp.
+The sound quality really is the selling point of this amp.
 The clean channel actually sounds good, without the need to point out “for a such a small amp”.
 It just sounds very, very good – even when compared to some of the much more premium amps out there.
 The dirty channel is of course just as good, and playing around with the gain knob you can adjust the sound for different styles from light blues to heavy metal.

 This is a perfect amp for anyone who wants a simple, powerful sound, and who values pure quality over versatility.
 Orange focuses on one thing – sounding as good as possible for this price and size, and it doesn’t confuse itself by trying to do everything at once.
-This is a true no-nonsense, old school guitar amp, and that in itself should give you an idea whether it’s right for you or not.
+This is a true no-nonsense, old-school guitar amp, and that in itself should give you an idea whether it’s right for you or not.

 Line 6 AMPLIFi 75

 We scoured the internet looking for an amp that would satisfy even most demanding users, and be the most versatile and fun amp to use.
-To be honest, in the end the choice wasn’t that hard.
-The Line 6 AMPLIFi seems to incorporate almost everything that all the previous amps have, but so much more and done in arguably much more practical and unique way.
+To be honest, in the end, the choice wasn’t that hard.
+The Line 6 AMPLIFi seems to incorporate almost everything that all the previous amps have, but so much more and done in an arguably much more practical and unique way.

-- Line 6 AMPLIFi is a 75W amp measuring 12.7 x 17.5 x 8 inches and 21 pounds.
-The design is refreshing and incorporates both the vintage look perhaps inspired by the legendary Vox AC30, and on the other side, it also looks modern featuring a fairly minimalistic design.
+Line 6 AMPLIFi is a 75W amp measuring 12.7 x 17.5 x 8 inches and 21 pounds.
+The design is refreshing and incorporates both the vintage look perhaps inspired by the legendary Vox AC30 and on the other side, it also looks modern featuring a fairly minimalistic design.
 It is equipped with a single 8” custom-designed speaker, and two mid-frequency drivers as well as two high-frequency drivers.

-- Perhaps the most awesome thing about the amp is that you can download and use other people’s presets if your device is connected to the internet.
-You can do this either by directly searching for the artist or song, or by playing a song from you library and letting the app recognize the sound and automatically recommend you presets to use.
+Perhaps the most awesome thing about the amp is that you can download and use other people’s presets if your device is connected to the internet.
+You can do this either by directly searching for the artist or song or by playing a song from your library and letting the app recognize the sound and automatically recommend you presets to use.
 This functionality alone blew our mind.
 To check how some of the presets from the user provided list sound, please check out this awesome video by Paul Glover on YouTube – Line 6 AMPLIFi 75: Playing with hero tone.

-Basically, this is for everyone who plays a guitar on both serious level, and just as a hobby.
+Basically, this is for everyone who plays the guitar on both serious level, and just as a hobby.
 It is the ultimate practice amp, the one that isn’t afraid to push the boundaries and bring something new into the game.
 If money is no object, consider this to be the best guitar practice combo amp.